SSWConsulting/SSW.Rules.Content/rules/style-files-for-deployment-in-sharepoint/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you know where to add design files for deployment?
+title: Do you know where to add style files for deployment?
 guid: fa61b04c-a32c-4b7d-a8e3-f260d158af0f
-uri: do-you-know-where-to-add-design-files-for-deployment
+uri: style-files-for-deployment-in-sharepoint
 created: 2009-04-20T00:13:00.0000000Z
 authors:
 - title: John Liu
   url: https://ssw.com.au/people/john-liu
 related: []
-redirects: []
+redirects:
+- do-you-know-where-to-add-design-files-for-deployment

 ---

-When a designer (or a developer) adds design/style files to SharePoint - care must be taken regarding where the files are placed:
+When a designer (or a developer) adds style (CSS) files to SharePoint - care must be taken regarding where the files are placed:

 * Some places are are not suitable because they are not good for deployment
 * Other places may have permission issues - designers can't access them